 Electric motors are broadly utilised in a range of applicative sectors.
 The list is almost endless—watches, automobiles, vacuum cleaners, hair dryers and most everyday household appliances.
-They are often coupled with reducers containing plastic gears.
+They are often coupled with gearboxes containing plastic gears.
 Our company specialises in the design and production of such components, offering our customers a broad range of gears whilst guaranteeing the utmost quality and high efficiency in the application.

 Discover what electric motors are, how they operate and the application for plastic gears.

 Electric motors are nothing more than machines able to generate mechanical energy from an electric power source.
 They generally consist in a fixed part (stator) and a mobile part (rotor).
 Through a spire system that exploits both the electromagnetism and magnetism (supplied by a series of magnets), the rotor of the apparatus starts to turn and generate energy that is supplied the apparatus of which it forms part.
 Electric motors can be supplied with Alternating Current (electric mains) or Direct Current (battery).

 Electric motors are often coupled to worm gearboxes or helical gearboxes.
 They are called permanent magnet direct current gearmotors, DC electric gearmotors, DC gearmotors or even brush electric gearmotors.